25A0/JSP-workshop/README.md

 2. **Using the custom tag**
 	* Edit `index.jsp` so that it uses our custom tag from exercise 1.
 To do this, first delete everything but the first line from the file.
 Then add the line:
 	`<%@ taglib prefix=”t” tagdir=”/WEB-INF/tags” %>`.
-This gives us access to our tag-library (in this case, only containing `main.tag`)  Use this tag to embed its content in index.jsp.
+This gives us access to our tag-library (in this case, only containing `main.tag`).
+	* Use this tag (`t:main`) to embed its content in index.jsp.
+Specify a body for the page using the `<jsp:attribute name="body">` tag inside that tag.
 	* After you have done this correctly, you should be able to see the header “The JSP workshop page” and the link from exercise 1 in your internet browser.
 (If not, be sure to save all files and refresh the browser.
 You might also have to restart the application)

 3. **Print the system property list**
 	* Create a new file `print.jsp` in the view directory.
 Edit `main.tag` so there is also a link to the new file.
 Now, first copy/paste everything from `index.jsp` into `print.jsp`.
 Then, add another external tag-library: http://java.sun.com/jsp/jstl/core (use “uri” instead of “tagdir” to set the link).
-You are free to choose your own prefix.
+You are free to choose your own prefix, although "c" is common for this library.
 We are now able to use a method called `forEach` with which we are going to print all system-properties.
 	* Next, create an HTML-table inside the `<jsp:attribute name=”body”>` block and use the `forEach`-function to create cells containing the system properties.
 The `forEach`-function should be called like this: `<tagprefix:forEach items=”${properties}” var=”varname”>`.
+Inside this loop you can access `${varname.key}` and `${varname.value}`.
 	* When done, don’t forget to create a PrintController in the `workshop.controller` package just like IndexController.
 Be sure to set the right `@RequestMapping` and return-value for it.
 Also, add the line:
 	`model.addAttribute(“properties”, System.getProperties()));`
 	into the `public String get(...)` method.
 Note that we use `properties` in the `forEach` method from `print.jsp`.